John Adam Rittinger: Berliner Journal (1904–1915)

-Rittinger's father Friedrich died in 1897, with Rittinger succeeding him as a partner in the Rittinger and Motz printing firm.
+Rittinger's father Friedrich died in 1897, and Rittinger succeeded him as a partner in the Rittinger and Motz printing firm.
 Die Ontario Glocke amalgamated into the Berliner Journal on 1 July 1904, and Rittinger moved back to Berlin to work as its new editor.
 Though the content of the two papers was identical, the Glocke continued to publish under its original masthead so as not to offend longtime subscribers.
-Due to a declining German-language readership, the remaining local German-language newspapers were also consolidated into the Berliner Journal – including Stratford's Canadische Kolonist in July 1906,and both New Hamburg's Canadische Volksblatt and Waterloo's Canadischer Bauernfreund in July 1909.
+Due to a declining German-language readership, the remaining local German-language newspapers were also consolidated into the Berliner Journal – including Stratford's Canadische Kolonist in July 1906, and both New Hamburg's Canadische Volksblatt and Waterloo's Canadischer Bauernfreund in July 1909.
 By the early twentieth century, the assimilation of the local German community into the English majority had progressed quickly.
 While many locals no longer spoke German with the same fluency they once had, the popularity of Rittinger's editorship maintained much of the paper's appeal.

 Scholar Herbert Karl Kalbfleisch writes that after the Glocke amalgamated into the Journal and Rittinger became its editor, "[a] distinct improvement in every department becomes evident".
 The newspaper's political slant shifted from conservative to independent, though Rittinger still engaged extensively in contemporary politics through his editorial column.
 He presided over an expansion in the readership of the Journal, adding six hundred new subscribers in the year following the amalgamation.
 With an average circulation of 5,154 for the year ending 31 December 1909, the paper was the most widely read German publication in all of Canada.
 Circulation numbers never reached the same peak, usually declining each year, and fell to 4,419 for the year ending 1914.

 In 1914, Rittinger suffered an injury to his right hip.
 A resulting illness led to his death on 29 July 1915, dying at his Berlin home at 132 Queen St. N. His body was interred in Walkerton next to his son Frederick.
 The day after Rittinger's death, The New York Times ran an obituary characterizing him as "one of the best known German journalists in Canada".
 His death came before a sharp decline in German-Canadian journalism; the Canadian government banned German-language publications in 1918.
 Kalbfleisch writes: "Fate spared [Rittinger] the trials and disappointments of the most critical years of the First World War, and called him away just before the edifice, which he had so painstakingly helped to construct, toppled into ruin."